Railgun-Community/ppoi-safe-broadcaster-example/README.md

 - configDefaults.waku.rpcURL

-Specify a waku server to use for your relayer's p2p communication.
+Specify a waku server to use for your broadcaster's p2p communication.
 It defaults to http://localhost:8546.

 ```ts
 //...